-Puerto Rico hands US citizens the rarest combination in remote work: a Caribbean address with no immigration checkpoint, a dollar-denominated economy, and territorial tax laws that accountants take seriously.
-This digital nomad guide to Puerto Rico cuts past the lifestyle marketing and gets into the infrastructure, legal frameworks, and neighborhood realities that determine whether the move actually works for you.
+Puerto Rico hands US citizens the rarest combination in remote work: a Caribbean address with no immigration checkpoint, a dollar economy, and territorial tax laws accountants take seriously.
+This Puerto Rico digital nomad guide cuts past the lifestyle marketing into the infrastructure, legal frameworks, and neighborhood realities that decide whether the move actually works.
+For broader context on the island beyond remote work, our full Puerto Rico travel guide covers the essentials.

 Is Puerto Rico the right remote work destination?

 Stepping off the plane at Luis Muñoz Marín International Airport (SJU) feels inherently domestic.
 No customs line for mainland travelers, no currency exchange booth, no passport checkpoint.
-Then you walk outside into a wall of tropical heat, pass signage that’s predominantly in Spanish, and hear the rhythm of reggaeton from an idling taxi.
+Then you walk outside into a wall of tropical heat, pass signage predominantly in Spanish, and hear reggaeton from an idling taxi.
 The cultural shift is real even when the bureaucratic one isn’t.

 Pro Tip: Book your first two weeks in an Airbnb with confirmed generator access before committing to a lease.
-You’ll make sharper neighborhood decisions once you’ve experienced the infrastructure firsthand rather than reading about it.
+You’ll make sharper neighborhood decisions once you’ve experienced the infrastructure firsthand.

-Do US citizens need a visa or passport to work remotely?
+Do US citizens need a visa to work remotely in Puerto Rico?

-United States citizens do not need a visa, passport, or special work permit to live and work remotely in Puerto Rico.
-Because the island is an unincorporated US territory, relocating there is legally identical to moving between states.
+US citizens do not need a visa, passport, or special work permit to live and work remotely in Puerto Rico.
+Because the island is an unincorporated US territory, relocating is legally identical to moving between states.
 A standard government-issued driver’s license is sufficient for boarding flights and establishing local residency.

-The practical upside of this arrangement is significant — no customs checkpoint on arrival, no foreign bank account complications, no international wire fees, and no cell carrier roaming charges on major US networks.
+The practical upside is significant — no customs checkpoint on arrival, no foreign bank account complications, no international wire fees, and no cell carrier roaming charges on major US networks.

 digital nomad guide to puerto rico taxes towns reality

-Remote workers benefit from two distinct instruments that serve different financial profiles.
-The Digital Nomad Bill (Act 27) targets short-term relocators, while Act 60 Export Services is designed for entrepreneurs committing to long-term territorial residency.
-Understanding which one applies to you before you move is not optional.
+Two distinct instruments serve different financial profiles.
+Act 27 (the Digital Nomad Bill) targets short-term relocators, while Act 60 Export Services is built for entrepreneurs committing to long-term territorial residency.
+Picking the right one before you move is not optional.

-Act 27 allows workers to self-report their income taxes to the IRS, removing the compliance burden from their mainland employers entirely.
-The safe harbor protection for foreign companies is the critical provision — your employer does not become subject to Puerto Rico tax simply because you live there.
-The initial permit runs for one year and is renewable.
+Act 27 lets workers self-report income taxes to the IRS, removing the compliance burden from mainland employers.
+The safe harbor provision is the critical part: your employer does not become subject to Puerto Rico tax simply because you live there.
+The initial permit runs one year and is renewable.

 Navigating the local tax portal (SURI) almost always requires a bilingual CPA.
 The administrative interfaces and most municipal tax offices operate in Spanish, and the terminology doesn’t translate cleanly even for fluent Spanish speakers.

-Pro Tip: Budget $3,000–$5,000 for first-year Act 60 legal and accounting fees on top of the charitable donation requirement.
+Pro Tip: Budget $3,000–$5,000 for first-year Act 60 legal and accounting fees on top of the charitable donation and government filing fees.
 Factor that into your break-even calculation before assuming the tax savings are automatic.

 The cost of living in Puerto Rico runs close to mainland mid-tier city levels — not cheaper.
-Due to the Jones Act, a federal maritime law requiring all goods shipped between US ports to travel on US-flagged vessels, virtually every imported product carries a premium.
-Groceries, consumer electronics, vehicles, and household goods all reflect that shipping markup directly and visibly.
+Due to the Jones Act, a federal maritime law requiring goods shipped between US ports to travel on US-flagged vessels, virtually every imported product carries a premium.
+Groceries, electronics, vehicles, and household goods reflect that markup directly.

-Rent in Condado or Ocean Park runs $1,500 to $3,500 per month for a two-bedroom apartment with reliable infrastructure.
+Rent in Condado or Ocean Park runs $1,500 to $3,500 per month for a two-bedroom with reliable infrastructure.
 A comparable unit in Ponce on the south coast runs $900 to $1,400.
-Dining at a mid-range sit-down restaurant costs $25 to $40 per person before alcohol — on par with a US city, not a Caribbean island.
+A mid-range sit-down restaurant costs $25 to $40 per person before alcohol — on par with a US city, not a Caribbean island.

 Local produce from roadside stands is genuinely affordable and high quality.
 Plantains, avocados, mangoes, and tropical vegetables cost a fraction of supermarket prices.
-But step into a supermarket for a box of mainland cereal or a bottle of laundry detergent and the Jones Act markup is immediately visible and jarring.
+But step into a supermarket for a box of mainland cereal and the Jones Act markup is immediately jarring.

 digital nomad guide to puerto rico taxes towns reality 1